heig-vd-dai-course/heig-vd-dai-course/17-practical-work-3/COURSE_MATERIAL.md

 - **Description**: The link to your repository as well as the latest commit hash of your work before submission

-## Resources

-Everything is presented in the following sessions:

-- TODO

 ## Finished?
 Was it easy?
 Was it hard?

 Can you let us know what was easy and what was difficult for you during this